06 Safeguarding children, young people and vulnerable adults policy

 Further recording

-- Information is recorded using 06.1b Safeguarding incident reporting form, and a short summary entered on 06.1a Child welfare and
+- Information is recorded using the 06.1b Safeguarding incident reporting form, and a brief summary entered on 06.1a Child welfare and

 protection summary.
-Discussion with parents and any further discussion with social care is recorded.
-If recording a conversation with parents that is significant,
+Discussion with parents/carers and any further discussion with social care is recorded.
+If recording a

 safeguarding file.